Fujifilm X100: Innovation

 The FinePix X100 was the first camera to show a number of new technologies developed by Fujifilm.
-These include a hybrid viewfinder which allows the user to choose between a conventional optical viewfinder with an electronic overlay, or an electronic viewfinder.
-The combination of APS-C sized CMOS sensor, EXR processor and 23mm (35 mm equivalent) fast aperture lens was also a first.
+These include a hybrid viewfinder which allows the user to choose between the emulation of a conventional optical viewfinder with an electronic overlay, or an electronic viewfinder.

 Reception

-The X100 received generally favourable reviews and a number of awards.
+The X100 received numerous favourable reviews and a number of awards.
 These include Innovative Camera of the Year from Ephotozine and Best Premium Camera in the 2011 TIPA awards.

 In most cases, the prizes were awarded for the combination of technology and picture quality, but the X100 has also received plaudits for its design outside the photography market, coming top of Stuff magazine's Cool List for 2011 and in October 2012 receiving Good Design Award from Good Design Award (Japan).

 Digital Photography Review gave it a score of 75% and a silver award, noting that it "combines excellent image quality, solid build and a superb viewfinder with somewhat sluggish and quirky operation", adding that "It's been much improved by multiple firmware updates since its initial incarnation, and despite its flaws, is now a very likeable camera indeed.".

 Issues

+The first iterations of the X100 series have suffered of slow auto-focus.
+A problem that has been gradually addressed, especially with the latest model, the X100 VI (6).
 Some X100 cameras have reportedly suffered from 'sticky aperture disease' where the aperture blades lock up, leading to overexposure.
 Fujifilm has acknowledged this issue and will fix it under warranty.

 On initial release the X100 was widely reported to have various issues.
 Many, but not all, of these issues were fixed through a series of firmware updates made available by Fujifilm.